-The Mulia Resort & Villas – Opulent and extravagant, with massive grounds facing a faultless beach.
+Mulia Resort – Opulent and extravagant, with massive grounds facing a faultless beach.

 Hundreds of apartments, suites, and villas are spread across three distinct sections within implausibly vast grounds.
-Most suites face the pools; the best ones are in a building that directly faces the sea, and offer terrific ocean views.
-A five-minute buggy ride from the sea, the villas also boast wonderful (but distant) ocean views, and many feature a private pool.
+Most suites face the pools; the best ones are in a building that directly faces the sea and offer terrific ocean views.
+A five-minute buggy ride from the sea, the villas also offer wonderful (but distant) ocean views, and many feature private pools.
 The resort complex faces the glorious Geger Beach, with water calmed by distant reefs, and the main pools must be seen to be believed.
 Adding to the immense appeal are the tennis courts, kids club offering all sorts of activities, and affordable seaside cafés nearby.
 Its remote location is serviced by free hotel shuttle buses.

 - Area: Isolated region, with little more than a couple of resorts in the immediate area.
 It’s often quicker – and certainly nicer – to reach facilities in Nusa Dua along the beachside path rather than the main road.
 The resort beach is among the finest in Bali.